redstrate/redstrate.com/content/blog/future-of-silica-viewer/index.md

 {{< stoot "mastodon.art" "109916077868745391" >}}

-If you already bought Silica Viewer, nothing will change - you can continue to redownload it into perpetuity.
+If you already bought Silica Viewer, nothing will change - you can continue to re-download it into perpetuity.
 This just means you can't pay money for it now, although I wouldn't want you to because I don't keep up with active development.
 As always, Silica Viewer is open source and free to use still.

 ![Screenshot of Silicate](macos.png)